In this installment of the getting-fit-with-your-pet series, finding a better diet for you and your dog will be discussed.

 The same goes for your own diet.
 For instance, a lean sirloin steak will have more nutrients than ground beef, which will be healthier than a hot dog.

 An alarming number of dogs and humans are overweight, which has much to do with portion control.
 Read the label on your dog’s food and make sure you are feeding your pet appropriately.
-In general, higher quality foods require smaller portion sizes, and the same is true for human foods as well.
+In general, higher-quality foods require smaller portion sizes, and the same is true for human foods as well.
+Controlling your dog’s caloric intake is one of the most efficient ways to ensure your pet is healthy.

 If your dog eats proper portion sizes but is still overweight, the culprit could be dog treats.
 Replace calorie-laden treats with healthy alternatives, such as cooked carrots or raw apple slices.
 Make the same changes within your own diet.
 Instead of a sugary “energy” bar after lunch, replace that diet-sabotaging snack with an apple and almond butter or hummus and pita instead.